-- 2.1 This Statement of Principles was approved at a meeting of the council's Licensing Committee on 30th September 2021 and adopted at a meeting of full council on 18th October 2021.
-It is effective from 6th January 2022 and expires on 6th January 2025. - 2.2 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each case will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
+- 2.1 It is intended that this draft revised Statement of Principles, as amended, will be approved by the Council's Licensing Committee and a meeting of the full Council in July 2024; be effective from 6th January 2025 and expire on 6th January 2028. - 2.2 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each case will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.